A novice birder's observation of birds and other natural wildlife with wings ... or maybe not with wings...

 I was driving into Bauman Park in Cherry Valley, when I saw a a hawk land in the middle of a soccer field.
 I quickly parked, hoping that it would still be there to get close enough for a photo op.
 Not only did he stay put, but he let me approach as close as 20 feet.
 I actually completely circled him while I took photos from all sides.
 But as you can see in the photo below (5/1/10), he kept his eye on me.

 On 5/22/10, hiking in Kishwaukee Springs Forest reserve, I kept my eye on a Red-Tailed Hawk circling overhead.
 It never did get close enough for a great picture, but I liked how the sun back lit his feathers to make his red tail glow.

 Hello, I have always been interested in birds, undoubtedly influenced by my mother and grandmother.
 As a young boy I remember paging through my parents' bird books.
-Both my Mom and Grandmother would identify birds by both their songs and their looks.
+Both my Mom and Grandma would identify birds by both their songs and their looks.
 I enjoy nature and being out in it as often as I am able.
 Being a teacher helps - as I have much of the summer to do just that.
-I have done some nature and wildlife photography, but until about two years ago I never really thought about photographing birds thinking that it would be too difficult - too small and too flighty.
-After a few thousand photos (Thank God for Digital Cameras), my girlfriend suggested that I open a blog sharing some of the pictures that I have taken and hopefully will be taking in the future.
+I have done some nature and wildlife photography, but until a few years ago I never thought about photographing birds thinking that it would be too difficult - too small and too flighty.
+After a few thousand photos, my girlfriend suggested that I open a blog sharing some of the pictures that I have taken and hopefully will be taking in the future.